-Looking for great road trip options from Mexico City?
+Looking for great day and weekend trip options from Mexico City?
 Well, driving from Mexico City to San Miguel de Allende and Guanajuato would be an amazing option.
 Both cities are part of so-called “pueblos magicos” or magical colonial towns of Mexico and are located within driving distance from the capital.

-Mexico City is a very nice vibrant city, however, the number of the inhabitants, crazy traffic and pollution sometimes can be a bit overwhelming (unless you’re based in Coyoacan – the most beautiful part of the capital).
+Mexico City is a very large and vibrant city, however, the number of the inhabitants, crazy traffic and pollution sometimes can be a bit overwhelming (unless you’re based in Coyoacan – the most beautiful part of the capital).

-However, in this post, we will focus on driving from Mexico City to San Miguel de Allende and Guanajuato.
+However, in this post, I’ll tell you about our experience driving from Mexico City to San Miguel de Allende and Guanajuato.